Advanced VHDL Testbenches and Verification - OSVVM™ Boot Camp

 This class is a 5-day journey into VHDL coding styles, techniques, and methodologies that will help you become more productive at design verification and testbenches.

 Since manually checking a test is tedious, error prone, and time consuming, making tests self-checking is important.
 In class we examine a number of different means of self-checking including result checking, protocol checking, timing checks, and error injection.
-The scoreboard data structure used in the class, and provided as a reusable package, is a FIFO like data structure used to facilitate result checking.
+The generic scoreboard introduced in this class is a FIFO like data structure used to facilitate result checking.
+The self-checking and scoreboard methods covered in class use AlertLogPkg and ScoreboardGenericPkg from the OSVVM library.

 All of SynthWorks' courses can be customized to meet your specific needs.